Best High-End Knife Sets For Professional Or Home Use

 Cangshan is a relatively new kitchenware company that has jumped into the cutlery game in a big way.
 Initially they made more budget-friendly knives that were well received and generally respected as a good value.
 Recently they released their high-end TC series of knives that are made with a great Swedish Sandvik steel that has decent edge retention and is incredibly durable.

-Dicing garlic with the Cangshan TC paring knife.
-This knife is one of our favorites in this cutlery set.
+Dicing a clove of garlic with the Cangshan TC paring knife.

 The Cangshan TC paring knife pictured is ideal for precision oriented tasks like mincing garlic or or peeling fruit.

-The TC knives perform very well, but it is hard to rank them from a durability standpoint since they are so new.
+The TC knives perform very well.
+Cangshan is a relatively new company, but we have been using their knives for several years now, and we feel confident vouching for their durability.
 What makes them interesting is the semi-octagonal handles that flare out toward the top.
 The shape creates a good spot for a secure pinch grip that seems to especially comfortable for people with smaller hands.

 One of the reasons this set made the list is because it maintains decent quality throughout the set which is rare for such a big set.
 Usually cutlery companies throw some low-quality steak knives or kitchen shears into a set this size to save money, but Cangshan maintained consistent quality on all the knives in this set.